 It's summertime, and the living is easy — but the selling is hard.
 Even the most prolific salespeople aren't immune to the summer slump.

-Prospects are on vacation.
-Calls go unanswered.
-LinkedIn connection requests remain pending for days.
+When prospects are on vacation, calls go unanswered, and LinkedIn connection requests remain pending for days.
 It's a rough time for people whose job revolves around connecting.

-But if you're in the midst of a summer slump, the worst thing you can do is panic.
-Instead, check out these 13 tactics to get back on track from a slow season.
+But the worst thing you can do is panic if you're in the midst of a summer slump.
+Instead, check out these 15 tactics to get back on track during a slow season.

 A Data-Backed History of Summer Slumps

 How will this summer compare to past pre-pandemic summers?
 To find out, HubSpot surveyed 100,000+ customers around the globe and compared their summer results to pre-pandemic benchmarks.